vjremo/neighborhood-map/README.md

-# My Neighborhood Map Project by Vijay for Udacity's Frontend-Nanodegree
+# Neighborhood Map Project by Vijay for Udacity's Frontend-Nanodegree

 ## Table of contents